Westworld mobile game making iOS, Android debut June 21

-A large portion of your time in the game will be spent managing the hosts -- the artificially-intelligent synthetic humans from the show -- and interacting with fan favorites from the show like Delores, Maeve and Bernard.
-You can match hosts with guests too, catering to their desires whether they're yearning for adventure or into more...risqué pursuits.
+A large portion of your time in the game will be spent managing the hosts -- the artificially intelligent synthetic humans from the show -- and interacting with fan favorites like Delores, Maeve and Bernard.
+You can match hosts with guests too, catering to their desires whether they're yearning for adventure or into more... risqué pursuits.

 Discuss: Westworld mobile game making iOS, Android debut June 21